-We are committed to providing you with the support you need to remain safe and well while you study.
-You can report an issue of concern or make a complaint through our complaints process.
-We will work with you for a timely and effective resolution.
+We are committed to providing you with the support you need to feel safe and supported while you study.
+You can report an issue of concern or make a complaint about aspects of your student life through our complaints process.

 In an emergency, follow the steps found on the emergencies and safety on campus page.